Contract Cheating and File Sharing

 What is contract cheating?

-Having someone else do your academic work for you is called contract cheating.
+Contract cheating comes in various forms.
 Examples of contract cheating include purchasing an essay from a person or company and having a friend or family member do your work for you.
-Contract cheating is academic misconduct.
+Regardless of who does the work, contract cheating is academic misconduct.

 Why should I avoid contract cheating?

 Contract cheating is academic misconduct under UBC’s regulation.
-It is a serious offence that can have great consequences on your student and future professional life.
+It is a serious offence that can have serious consequences for your future student and professional life.
 Engaging in contract cheating harms your learning and leaves you less prepared for your future career.

 How can I avoid contract cheating?

 The best way to avoid contract cheating is to not take part and reach out for help instead.
-Official services, such as AMS tutoring (UBCV) or the Student Learning Hub (UBCO) and department-specific help centres can help you.
+Official services, such as AMS tutoring (UBC Vancouver) or the Student Learning Hub (UBC Okanagan) and department-specific help centres can support you.
 Practice good time management to avoid feeling pressured to cheat.
 Talk to your instructor if you are unable to complete an assignment.
 You may be able to work out an arrangement that maintains your integrity and ensures you learn the course concepts.